 Here is a biographical summary of Schultes' legacy, as well as an elaboration on what exactly Ethnobotany is and how we can adopt its lens as a way to think about and honor the plants in our everyday lives!

 Schultes intaking snuff with help from an Amazonian native

 This is an excerpt from Lian's capstone paper that she wrote for her master's degree in the field of museum studies at the Harvard University Extension School.
-In-text citations have been removed for better readability.
+In-text citations have been removed and moved to the end for better readability.